20 of the best modern novels of the 21st century

 I’ve been chipping away at this list for a few weeks now, including the best contemporary novels from the last twenty years that I think everyone should read.

-These are the modern books that I think will become classics (if they aren’t already), including Pulitzer Prize-winning novels, one-of-a-kind graphic novels, and wonderfully immersive multi-generational novels.
+These are the modern books I think will become classics (if they aren’t already), including Pulitzer Prize-winners, one-of-a-kind graphic novels, and wonderfully immersive multi-generational novels.

-Add these books to your reading list, turn it into a modern classics bucket list, or just pick one that takes your fancy to escape into next.
+Add these to your reading list, turn it into a modern classic books bucket list, or just pick one to escape into next.
 Enjoy!

 The best novels of the 21st century that are becoming modern classics